PrimalMyst/Books/codex/lore/primal-trio.md

-# The Primal Trio - Active Divine Rulers
+# The Sovereign Trio - Active Divine Rulers

 ## Summary
-The Primal Trio consists of Serafina (Shadow Empress), Aurelius (Radiant Sphere), and Korthak (Dragon King) - the three active gods who directly rule realms, interact with mortals, and can be worshipped through the pantheon positioning system.
-Unlike the Fundamental Trio, these gods offer trials, grant favors, and actively shape mortal destinies within their domains.
+The Sovereign Trio consists of Serafina (Shadow Empress), Aurelius (Radiant Sphere), and Korthak (Dragon King) - the three active gods who directly rule realms, interact with mortals, and can be worshipped through the pantheon positioning system.
+Unlike the Primal Trio, these gods offer trials, grant favors, and actively shape mortal destinies within their domains.

 ## Divine Hierarchy